QwenLM/Qwen2.5/README.md

 Detailed evaluation results are reported in this <a href="https://qwenlm.github.io/blog/qwen2.5/"> 📑 blog</a>.

-For requirements on GPU memory and the respective throughput, see results [here](https://qwen.readthedocs.io/en/latest/benchmark/speed_benchmark.html).
+For requirements on GPU memory and the respective throughput, see results [here](https://qwen.readthedocs.io/en/latest/benchmark/speed_benchmark.html) (to be updated for Qwen2.5).

 ## Quickstart